bnjjj/generator-gulpfile-advanced/README.md

   - Clone the project and integrate your own generator in the "generators" directory
   - When you're done with development, integrate as a Git sub-module

+#Contributers

+Big thanks to [WaxAndWane](https://github.com/waxandwane) for the translation

 -------------